 Personal Web Space

-If you have never user your personal web page, then you will be required to request access at the following link (http://www.clemson.edu/ccit/request_resources/webmaster/web_space_request/index.html) before the webspace will be provisioned to you.
+Webspaces are not automatically provisioned.
+If you have never used your personal web page, then you will be required to request access at this link: http://www.clemson.edu/ccit/request_resources/webmaster/web_space_request/index.html before the webspace will be provisioned to you.

-With the old service web files are stored and edited on the Novell network drives.
-The new service uses WebDav, a standard built into Windows, Apple and Linux operating systems.
+This service uses WebDav, a standard service built into Windows, Apple and Linux operating systems.
 Third party applications such as Webdrive and Cyberduck are also available.
 WebDav apps even exist in the iOS and Android app stores.

 SSL and Shibboleth Protection

-The old service offers only http access.
-With the new service all sites will support both http and https connections.
-Also, with the old service you can create htaccess.txt files to limit access to your web pages.
-With the new service you will still be able to do this using our campus Shibboleth single-sign-on system.
-If you had an existing htaccess file, we have automatically converted it to the Shibboleth format.
-If you need to create a new htaccess file, you can find Shibboleth attribute and formatting examples here: https://ccit.clemson.edu/services/technical/web-services/diy-web-tools/htaccess-control/.
+With the service, all sites will support both http and https connections.
+You can create htaccess.txt files to limit access to your web pages to Clemson users.
+With the service, you will still be able to do this using our campus Shibboleth single-sign-on system.
+If you need to create a htaccess file, you can find Shibboleth attribute and formatting examples here: https://ccit.clemson.edu/services/technical/web-services/diy-web-tools/htaccess-control/.

 Search Engine Indexing